 It is a well known fact that all work and no play make Keith a grumpy Alaskan husky.
 The past few weeks have been incredibly busy and as I get ready to wrap up the first of the 10 Unorthodox Computers in the Unorthodox Computer Challenge, I wanted to end on a fun note – How does the Vensmile Mini PC handle gaming?

-I decided to try playing 4 games; Minecraft, SunAge, StarCraft Brood War and finally StarCraft 2 to give you an idea on how the sub $160 Vensmile Mini PC can handle gaming.
+I decided to try playing 4 games; Minecraft, SunAge, StarCraft Brood War and finally StarCraft 2 to give you an idea on how the (Affiliate Link)sub $160 Vensmile Mini PC can handle gaming.

 Minecraft for Windows 10